-The NB-GPC2 has a total of five (5) digital outputs.
-The digital outputs provide on/off control for output devices such as fans, valves or heating stages via 12-29 VAC, 1A triacs.
+The six (6) on-board digital output points provide on/off control for output devices such as fans, valves or heating stages via 12-29 VAC, 1A triacs.
 All digital outputs enforce a minimum cycle time and allow for runtime alarming.